galenlim/hackthebox-htb-writeups/traceback.md

 |_http-title: Help us
 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```
-I also ran a scan of all ports that did not uncover more ports of interest.
+I also ran a scan of all ports  but that did not uncover more ports of interest.

 ### HTTP